Félicien Rops: Art

-The art of Félicien Rops

 Art historians do not consider Rops a seminal figure of late 19th century art, even among the symbolists, and yet no creditable review of symbolism could ignore him either.
+The French symbolist writers are known to have taken a special interest in his production.
+He is "the graphic artist most directly identified with Decadence", to the point of having been known in Russian white émigré circles as the "Ur-decadent" painter, but John Robert Reed's monograph Decadent Style (1985) argues that he depicted decadent themes without embracing the Decadent form of art.
+Rops achieved the reputation of a pornographer early on in his career, with his work featured prominently and his name advertised on the frontispiece of the British Victorian era pornography collector Henry Spencer Ashbee's Index Librorum Prohibitorum (1877).
 Some of his critics dismiss him as a novel, 19th-century illustrator/pornographer, but others look beyond the erotica and write of him respectfully and favorably.
 He was regarded as the greatest Belgian artist of his time by Baudelaire (an influential art critic as well as a poet).
 Jean-Luc Daval spoke of "the amazing upsurge of Symbolism that in the wake of Félicien Rops and under the influence of Gustave Moreau, characterized Belgian painting at the turn of the century."
 According to Edith Hoffmann, the "erotic or frankly pornographic" nature of much of Rops's work "is at least partly due to the attraction these subjects had for a provincial artist who never forgot his first impressions of Paris".
 In contrast to Hoffmann's "provincial artist", Octave Mirbeau wrote "Painter, man of letters, philosopher, scholar, Rops was all of that."